Company FAQs

 • Extended Spectrum Beta Lactamase CTX-M

-We also provide the antimicrobial recommendation for each species detected.
-These recommendations are research based, similar to an antimicrobial guide reference.
-When a more typical bacteria is detected that is easily grown in the micro lab, like e-coli, your local antibiogram which tracks local resistance patterns should be referenced.
-This will only apply to 20-25 microbial species that are easily grown in culture.
+• We also provide the antimicrobial recommendation for each species detected.
+These recommendations are research-based, similar to an antimicrobial guide reference.
+However, your local antibiogram, which tracks local resistance patterns, should also be referenced.

 7Does MicroGenDX perform gram stains?